kurtulusbulus/kurtulusbulus.github.io/projects.markdown

 Once the localization was achieved, each spikes were clustered based on their waveform shapes and location information.
 At the end, each detected spikes were assigned to its true neuron using micrograph image provided with the data.
 The main contribution of the project was to develop a novel validation method for spike sorting algorithms.

+**Deep learning for Nickel-price forecasting**

+The application of deep learning algorithms holds immense potential in the field of time-series forecasting.
+In a collaborative effort, I partnered with researchers from the Mining Engineering department at Cukurova University and the Electrical and Electronics Engineering department at Adana Alparslan Turkes Science and Technology University.
+Together, we aimed to predict short-term Nickel prices within a medium- to long-term horizon.

+My primary contribution to this project involved the design and implementation of deep learning algorithms, specifically LSTM and GRU networks, tailored for time-series forecasting.
+The methods employed and the resulting findings of our work have been documented in a paper published in the Journal of Resources Policy.
+The paper, which provides comprehensive details, can be accessed online via the following link: [link](https://www.sciencedirect.com/science/article/abs/pii/S0301420722003506).